albertojulian/mada-driver-assistant/README.md

 ### Driver Agent Usage example: driver request initiated action
 Next figure shows another example of use, a driver request initiated action, and includes interaction with LangGraph-based Driver Agent Graph.
-**Click on it to see a video with details and examples in two MADA sessions**:
+**Right-click on it to see a video with details and examples in two MADA sessions**:

 <a href="https://youtu.be/C4Y2hk0Xijw">
   <img src="assets/driver_agent_safety_distance.png" alt="Driver Agent structure" width="800" height="450" />